-How confident do you feel working with clients from LGBTQ community?
+How confident do you feel working with clients from the LGBTQ community?
 Do you ever worry about getting ‘it’ wrong?
-How LGBTQ affirmative is your practice?
+How LGBTQ-affirmative is your practice?
 These are some of the themes we explored in this LGBTQ Basic Awareness Training with Chloe Foster, from Sussex Rainbow Counselling.

 I left feeling reassured in my inclusive practice and felt the seminar was an important reminder that whilst it is paramount that we do not unintentionally discriminate our clients further, members of the LGBTQ community are not ‘the other’.

 Gender identity and sexual orientation are part of our human experience!
-As with all clients, it is okay to not always know everything, to not always get “it” right, but to remain curious and open to each client’s individual experience.
+As with all clients, it is OK to not always know everything, to not always get 'it' right, but to remain curious and open to each client’s individual experience.

 Patricia Gough is a qualified counsellor working in private practice in Brighton.
 More details here: www.brighton-counsellor.com/

 More information about Chloe's LGBTQ awareness training here: www.sussexrainbowcounselling.com/training